-Formal selection materials shall be known only to the Human Resources Director and to other individuals designated by the Human Resources Director.
+Formal selection materials shall be known only to the Human Resources Director and to other individuals designated.
 Every precaution shall be exercised by all persons participating in the development and maintenance of materials to ensure the highest level of integrity and confidentiality.